Thorpe Acre Trail: The Leaflet

 don't walk in front of me, I may not follow, just walk beside me and be my friend, Albert Camus.

-We're off again, maybe In Tandem, maybe walking, maybe running.
-Alomg the brook, passing Safeways, passing the Community Centre, there's another white bridge.
+We're off again, maybe walking, maybe running.
+Along the brook, passing Morrisons,passing the Community Centre, there's another white bridge.
 All steel and struts this one.

 - Cross it and you'll be in Jubilee Park.
 Swings, things, pitches and ditches.
 We've planted more willows.
 Soon they'll be more life along the back.